pjanx/logdiag/README.md

 # logdiag

 logdiag is a schematic editor written in GTK+.
-It focuses on simplicity,
-usability and openness.

 __This software is considered to be alpha quality and cannot be recommended
 for regular usage.__